benir-o/ccna-networking/README.md

 # CCNA Networking Basics - Packet Tracer Labs

 Welcome to the **CCNA Networking Basics Packet Tracer Labs** repository!
-This collection of labs is designed to help beginners understand fundamental networking concepts, focusing on router configuration and security.
+This collection of labs is designed to help in understanding of fundamental networking concepts, focusing on router configuration and security.

 ## 🚀 Overview
 These labs are intended to provide hands-on practice using Cisco Packet Tracer.
 Each lab includes step-by-step instructions, configuration commands, and explanations to reinforce key networking concepts.